chilija92/covid-19-hospital-situation/Readme.md

 **Germany**

-Data available: Number of patients in hospitals and on ventilator
+Data available: Number of patients in ICU and on ventilator
 Source: https://www.intensivregister.de/#/intensivregister

 **Australia**